mosaicml/composer/docs/source/method_cards/decoupled_weight_decay.md

 ## Suggested Hyperparameters

-Optimizers with decoupled weight decay can be used as drop-in replacements for their non-decoupled counterparts, however the optimal `weight_decay` value for decoupled optimizers will typically be larger than for their non-decoupled counterparts, because decoupled weight decay is not scaled by the learning rate.
+Optimizers with decoupled weight decay can be used as drop-in replacements for their non-decoupled counterparts.
+However, the optimal `weight_decay` value for decoupled optimizers will typically be larger than for their non-decoupled counterparts, because decoupled weight decay is not scaled by the learning rate.
 ## Technical Details